 1800 094 164 from outside the Melbourne or Geelong areas.

-SSRV provides independent information and assistance in relation to social security law.
-Social Security Law is principally issues related to Centrelink and its benefits.
-The issues people contact us in relation to includes (but is not limited to):
+SSRV provides independent information and support in relation to social security law/Centrelink issues.
+The types of issues people contact us in relation to includes (but is not limited to):

 - Circumstances where someone would normally not be eligible;

 - Cancellation or refusal of application;

 - Income and assets;

 Initial information and support is usually provided by telephone.

 Are you assistang a client with a Centrelink problem?

 The SSRV Worker Help Line offers free and accessible services to social, community and health workers (such as financial counsellors , disability advocates, social workers, doctors and community lawyers) to help support your client.

 We can provide specialist information, advice and legal support in relation to matters such as: